davidlougheed/strkit/README.md

 labels, and some other information that isn't included in the normal TSV file.
 If you want this file to be indented and human-readable, use the `--indent-json` flag in addition to `--json ...`.

-If you want to output a VCF file (currently with STR sequences only, not with phased SNVs), use the `--vcf ...` argument.
+If you want to output a VCF file (STRs and SNVs if called; currently not phased), use the `--vcf ...` argument.

 See the '[Caller catalog format & choosing a catalog](./docs/caller_catalog.md)' page for more on